wizardwerdna/FRPBowlingKata/README.md

 update the list as I get them out, the introduction and three principal modules are presently laid out.
 None have been carefully edited -- this round is primarily or comments and discussion.
 All mistakes are mine.
 A written outline of the development will also be posted here as it is completed.
+Please remember, these are all very rough drafts.

 | name | description |
 | --- | --- |